 Why body-based psychotherapy?
 Throughout my work, I have both researched and personally witnessed the value of integrating the body into the healing journey by weaving attachment-based theory and cognitive techniques into somatic psychology, intuitive and developmental movement methods, and trauma-informed interventions.
 Paying attention the body’s messages, patterns and sensations offers insight into not only the felt sense but also the unconscious which can provide a more nuanced, experiential pathway to living more fulfilled and healthily embodied.

 Sessions: If you’re interested in hearing more or want to see if we are a good fit, call me at 404-210-6752, for a free 15-minute phone consultation.
-To schedule an appointment with me in Decatur, GA, please contact me via email or visit Gaia Counseling online.
+To schedule an appointment, contact me via email or visit Gaia Counseling online.

-*I am under ongoing supervision with Janet Fluker, LPC and under direction of Christy Burkett, LPC.
+*I participate in ongoing supervision with Janet Fluker, LPC and direction with Christy Burkett, LPC.

 “This is your body, your greatest gift, pregnant with wisdom you do not hear, grief you thought was forgotten, and joy you have never known.” - Marion Woodman